PacketSurf/ZSpotifyGUI/README.md

 ### Command line usage:

 ```
+Run the GUI by running appGui.py

+From main directory: python zspotify/appGui.py

 Basic command line usage:
   python zspotify <track/album/playlist/episode/artist url>   Downloads the track, album, playlist or podcast episode specified as a command line argument.
 If an artist url is given, all albums by specified artist will be downloaded.
 Can take multiple urls.